-Arguably, the First Trinity it is one of the greatest "idea sets" of all time, and it is almost certainly the first of Western civilization.
+Arguably, the First Trinity Mythos, Logos, Nomos is one of the greatest "idea-sets" of all time, and it is almost certainly the first of Western civilization.

 In simplest terms, it provides the "ruling paradigm" for our modern Ecology of Mind guided by our emerging Ecology of Values, telling us how what we now call ontology, epistemology, and teleology converted (and still converts) the Mythos-Logos dyad into the Mythos-Logos-Nomos triad.

 Words like "ecology" and "economy" have their roots there, as already noted.
-Living language, evolving ideas, the coevolving "stuff" of regenerative intelligence, the institutions of constitutional global governance, obtain provender from their provenance.
+Living language, evolving ideas, the coevolving "stuff" of regenerative intelligence, the institutions of emergent global constitutional governance, obtain provender from their provenance.